matthewbdwyer/tipc/README.md

 Doxygen [documentation](https://matthewbdwyer.github.io/tipc) for the project is available for the project.
-The documentation is a work in progress and will improve over time..
+The documentation is a work in progress and will improve over time.

 The `tipc` driver program only produces a bitcode file, `.bc`.
 You need to link it with the [runtime library](./rtlib/tip_rtlib.c) which define the processing of command